 This is a small islet (1 sq km) located just off the south-eastern tip of Santiago Island.
 It is a recent volcanic cone, shaped like a Chinese hat when seen from north side.
 On the west side lava formations may be observed, formed under the sea and raised upward, this is why coral heads are found on the lava.
 This is an excellent visit for interpretation of geological features such as lava tubes and lava flows.
 The landscape is covered by sea lions colonies, marine iguanas and Galapagos penguins.

 The visitor site at Dragon Hill has been open for visits since 1993.
 This site is located in northwestern Santa Cruz Island and consists of a trail that leads to a hyper-saline lagoon behind the beach, frequented by flamingos, pintail ducks and other species of birds.
 This site has been re populated with land iguanas from Seymour, Isabela and Santa Cruz islands.
 There is a short walk to the Hill, which offers a beautiful view of the bay.

 Day 8 – Black Turtle Cove

 This little cove is located at the northern side of Santa Cruz Island, this is a red mangrove lagoon very calm and quiet which makes it an ideal place as nursery for many sharks and rays.
 Its crystal waters permits to observe large groups of white-tip reef, black tipped reef and hammer heads sharks, schools of golden rays and spotted eagle rays.
-There are no landing sites so the visit is done by zodiac.
+There are no landing sites so the visit is done by zodiac from the Galapagos Cruise.
 Sea turtles are frequently seen and sometimes they are seen mating in the mangrove-lined waters.
 Pelicans and Herons are also seen in this area.
 Transfer to Baltra airport for your flight back to Guayaquil or Quito.

 - Bilingual naturalist guide English / Spanish